jazzfool/otway/README.md

 ### Parallelism

-At some point, Otway may internally move from `sinq` to [`revenq`](https://github.com/YZITE/revenq), or parallel queue updating may be implemented in `sinq`.
+Perhaps in the future, `uniq` may adopt `revenq` as an additional layer of abstraction for `reclutch/event` and subsequently implement parallel updating.
+Currently the code uses the non-thread-safe variant of the `uniq` structures, however this can easily be changed thanks to the thin wrappers around `uniq` types present in Otway.

-Either way, hopefully there will be some multi-threading introduced to the update mechanisms.
+There are no plans for moving rendering code to a separate thread, given that `winit` coordinates repaints with the OS (during resizing, etc.) excellently already.

-There are no plans for moving rendering code to a separate thread, given that `winit` schedules repaints excellently already.
+However, at some point, the partial repainting may be implemented if the performance pay-off is big enough.

 ### `View` or `Widget`?

 If you need custom rendering or custom input handling, use `Widget`.

-If you want to compose widgets to make a larger UI, use `View`.
+If you want to compose widgets to make a larger UI, use `View`. `View` by itself actually implemented `Widget`, but allows for fully dynamic children.

 ### `Widget`s have no Middleman